• techcode 9 months ago

 Otherwise, I want results to be location agnostic.

-• bhelkey a day ago
+• bhelkey 9 months ago

 Don't Pixel phones ask the user if the want to enable location tracking on setup?

-• vibrant_mclean a day ago
+• vibrant_mclean 9 months ago

 Trying to be private ironically just going to make it worse and make you stand out.
 Using a non-default OS, non-default browser, custom settings/blocklists will just make your fingerprint more unique.